 West Space Studio

-West Space provides a fully subsidised studio above our gallery and office, and alongside the community of artists in Collingwood Yards.
+West Space provides a fully subsidised studio above our gallery and office, alongside the intergenerational cohort of artists in Collingwood Yards.

 Now